JesusRamirezB/tortipos/ProjectLog.md

 There were some path-related issues when loading images, which I also resolved manually.

+## Testing infrastructure

+To ensure stability, I added unit tests using **Vitest** and **Testing Library**:

+- `useCart.test.js` – Tests for cart operations (add, remove, update quantity, clear)
+- `useCalculator.test.js` – Tests for the tortilla calculator logic
+- `offlineQueue.test.js` – Tests for IndexedDB queue operations (uses `fake-indexeddb` for mocking)

+Claude helped set up the initial test configuration, but I wrote additional test cases manually to cover edge cases I encountered during debugging.

+## Additional features

+Some features that emerged during development:

+- **Toast notifications** – Visual feedback system for sale confirmations, errors, and offline status
+- **Error boundary** – Graceful error handling to prevent the app from crashing completely
+- **Multi-device tracking** – Each tablet can have a unique `DEVICE_ID` to track which device made each sale
+- **Cart animations** – Glow effect and auto-scroll when items are added, improving UX feedback

 ## Final thoughts

 This project ended up being: